 NATIVE HEALTH offers Read it and Eat at two NATIVE HEALTH locations, NATIVE HEALTH Central and NATIVE HEALTH Mesa.
 These are offered once monthly at each location.
 NATIVE HEALTH Mesa hosts Read it and Eat on the third Tuesday of each month and NATIVE HEALTH Central hosts Read it and Eat on the third Thursday of each month.

-At the end of each class, participants receive a bag of produce (worth $10.00) from Sprouts.
+At the end of each class, participants receive a bag of produce (worth $10.00).